-One year after promising privacy-preserving and open-standard mechanisms as an alternative to third-party cookies, on January 25, 2021, Google announced the results of first origin trials of new technology for the first time.
+One year after promising privacy-preserving and open-standard mechanisms as an alternative to third-party cookies, on January 25, 2021, Google announced the results of the first origin trials of new technology for the first time.
 Google is calling it FLoC (Federated Learning of Cohorts).

-In the reports, internet advertising behemoth is touting the effectiveness of FLoC as an alternative to third-party cookies in the digital advertising ecosystem for advertisers.
-With this report, it is clear that FLoC (as an alternative to third-party cookies) is closer to reality as the time progresses.
+In the reports, the internet advertising behemoth is touting the effectiveness of FLoC as an alternative to third-party cookies in the digital advertising ecosystem for advertisers.
+With this report, it is clear that FLoC (as an alternative to third-party cookies) is closer to reality as time progresses.

 But what exactly is FLoC?
 How is it similar or different to the existing cookie-based system?
 And more importantly, how is it going to impact publishers and advertisers?
 Let’s deep dive into it in this blog post.

 What is Google FLoC?
 And what is the need for it?